ysugimoto/webassembly-lua/README.md

 - [lua](https://www.lua.org/) (prefer to use latest version)
 - Python 3.6.5+

-To avoid to polute your environment, we *stringly* prefer to use prebuilt docker image on [docker hub](https://hub.docker.com/r/ysugimoto/webassembly-lua/).
+To avoid to polute your environment, we *strongly* prefer to use prebuilt docker image on [docker hub](https://hub.docker.com/r/ysugimoto/webassembly-lua/).

 ## How to use